Calebdee/CS6350-HW1/README.md

 # score(X, y), takes in data and computes the accuracy score.

 # predict(X), leveraged by score, but also takes data and predicts the label

+# Adaboost

+# fit(X, y, M=100), takes the training data and labels and runs the adaboost learning algorithm on it, iteratively updating results.
+M is an optional hyperparameter that gives the number of iterations.

+# score(X, y),  takes in data and computes the accuracy score.

+# calculate_error, calculate_alpha, and update_weights are all helper methods

+# Bagging

+# I'll be honest, HW2 was a mess for me, currently bagging takes command line arguments for the training and test sets and computes accuracy

+# Random Forest

+# Similar situation as above.
+It was a rough time for me, and I am just moving on from it and trying to do better going forward!

+# LMS

+# The story continues